muratk3n/thirdwave/en/README.md

 ---

-It is a over the top..
+It is over the top..
 God is Dead.
 Hell Still Exists.

 "@MetalShayne2000